paul-szczepanek/lethe/SKIM manual.md

 - `[<PLACE>]` - where we are.
 - `[<EXITS>]` - where we can go.
-- `[<NOUNS>]` - a noun must be here to remain clickable in the main pane.
-                Text from the previous action will lose keywords unless they are here.
+- `[<NOUNS>]` - a noun must be here to remain clickable in the main pane after another action has taken place.
+Text from the previous action by default loses the keywords unless they are found here.

 The absolute minimum is: `[<QUEUE> = noun:verb]`.
 This will be called when starting the story and will tell the reader to go to verb in noun and execute